kanbanyte/sepa/assessments/plan.md

 <div class="page"/><!-- page break -->

-## PROJECT TEAM SKILL DEVELOPMENT REQUIREMENTS
+## Project Team Skill Development Requirements
 The project will require knowledge in multiple fields of study to successful deliver the final product;
 the team will be required to have expertise in the following areas:
 * Computer Vision